mobify/stencil/README.md

 **WARNING** do NOT directly commit to the `gh-pages` branch!
 This will break our ability to use the git-subtree tool.
 Only apply changes to `gh-pages` using the subtree tool.

-In case if you committed directly to to GH-Pages:
+In case if you committed directly to to GH-Pages you will see errors running `git push origin gh-pages` command.
+To fix this repeat these steps:

+1. Revert your commit and push it (so you have 2 commits in total - one with changes and one that cancels these changes)
-1. Delete the `gh-pages` branch from the Github repo (remote origin)
+2. Delete the `gh-pages` branch from the Github repo (remote origin)
 2. Run `git push origin gh-pages`